Farm 13/Stick Marsh

 For more information on daily fishing forecasts and lake conditions for Stick Marsh/Farm 13, call Stick Marsh Bait & Tackle Shop at (772) 571-9855.

-Water levels in Farm 13/Stick Marsh will be extremely low this quarter.
-As part of a planned draw-down, the stick marsh is down more than 4 feet to start the quarter, this is to facilitate a planting project in the south end of the Lake.
-FWC and SJRWMD planted bullrush and spatterdock across a shallow flat to reduce the effects of wind-related turbidity and facilitate growth of submersed aquatic vegetation in that area.
+Water levels in Farm 13/Stick Marsh have returned to normal operating levels following the Spring draw-down of 2023.
+FWC and SJRWMD planted bulrush and spatterdock across a shallow flat in the southern end of the reservoir to reduce the effects of wind-related turbidity and facilitate growth of submersed aquatic vegetation in that area.

 Anglers are reminded that Stick Marsh/Farm13 is catch-and-release for largemouth bass.